 Birmingham is at the heart of the UK rail network and a transport hub for people travelling throughout the UK.
 The newly redeveloped New Street Station alone has the capacity for 52 million passengers a year.

 Services from New Street Station also provide quick access to Birmingham International – Birmingham Airport’s own station stop.

-- New Street is the busiest station outside London and the busiest interchange station in the UK with a train leaving the station every 37 seconds
+- New Street is the busiest station outside London and the busiest interchange station outside of London with a train leaving the station every 37 seconds

 - Birmingham New Street Station alone services more than 140,000 people every day